basecamp/bc3-api/sections/questionnaires.md

 Get questionnaire
 -----------------

-* `GET /buckets/1/questionnaires/2.json` will return the questionnaire for the Basecamp with an ID of `1`.
+* `GET /buckets/1/questionnaires/2.json` will return the questionnaire for the project with an ID of `1`.

-To get the questionnaire ID for a Basecamp, see the [Get a Basecamp][basecamp] endpoint's `dock` payload.
+To get the questionnaire ID for a project, see the [Get a Project][project] endpoint's `dock` payload.
 To retrieve its questions, see the [Get questions][questions] endpoint.

 ###### Example JSON Response
 <!-- START GET /buckets/1/questionnaires/2.json -->